gdiet/backup/README.md

 #### May Come Eventually

+* In the markdown files, use markdown links, when compiled to HTML, use html links.
+* Ensure the backup script can be gracefully interrupted.
 * In some way give access to deleted files and directories.
 * Development: Try out scoverage instead of jacoco (a spike 2022.10 didn't work well).
 * Change database backup, no need to have the full backup as default every time?